Time Derivatives of Weak Values: Examples on Gauge invariance of weak values

 where $\langle \egv^g|\egx \rangle =R_{\egv} e^{i (S_{\egv}+qG)/\hbar}$ and $ \langle \egx |\pg \rangle = R_{\p} e^{i (S_{\p}+qG)/\hbar}$.
 Clearly, this weak value satisfies \textbf{C1} for $\opO=|\egx\rangle\langle \egx|$ and \textbf{C3} for $\opF=\opv$.
 Hence, the (phase of the) weak value $\BW\big(\opx\big||\egv\rangle,|\p\rangle\big)$ is now gauge invariant, as seen here: $S_{\egv}^g-S_{\p}^g=S_{\egv}-\cancel{qG}-S_{\p}+\cancel{qG}=S_{\egv}-S_{\p}$.

 However, arguing that \eqref{wfunction2} measures the (phase of the) Hilbert space representation of the wave function $\langle \egx |\pg \rangle$ is not rigorous, because all wave functions are gauge dependent and unmeasurable, as seen in \eqref{wg}.
 The argument in the literature is based on assuming that for a magnetic field equal to zero, in the Coulomb gauge, $m\opv=\opp$ with $\langle \egv|\egx \rangle \propto e^{i(\egp \egx)/\hbar}$ and $ \langle \egx |\p\rangle = R_{\p} e^{i S_{\p}/\hbar}$.
 Then, \eqref{wfunction2} gives $\BW\big(|\egx\rangle \langle \egx |\big||\egv\rangle,|\p\rangle\big)_{\egv=0} \propto \langle \egx |\p\rangle$ \cite{lundeen2011}.
-While this protocol, which effectively gives the wave function defined in the Coulomb gauge, can indeed be very useful for developing new quantum technologies, the Coulomb-gauge representation of the wave function is not the \textit{true} wave function of the system, in the same way as the Coulomb-gauge representation of the electromagnetic potentials are not the \textit{true} potentials.
+While this protocol, which effectively gives the wave function defined in the Coulomb gauge, can indeed be very useful for developing new quantum technologies, there is no reason to affirm that the Coulomb-gauge representation of the wave function is the \textit{true} wave function of the system, in the same way as the Coulomb gauge representation of the electromagnetic potentials are not the \textit{true} potentials.
 At the fundamental level, there should be no preferred gauge, and hence, the wave function and the potentials are unmeasurable, as indicated in \eqref{wg} and \eqref{vg}, respectively.